cubiclesoft/php-misc/docs/natural_language.md

 This static function processes the input data and rules arrays to generate content based on the rules and data.
 Note that this function does not sanitize inputs.
 It is recommended that input data be sanitized prior to calling this function.

-The rules array consists of named key-value pairs.
+The $rules array consists of named key-value pairs.
 Each rule can be one of two types:  "data" and "if".

 The "data" rule type has the following options: